Stratification of singular hyperkahler quotients: Introduction

+Our formulation of this theorem is slightly stronger than the one in the cited paper since we have added a \emph{uniqueness} part in (ii), characterizing the hyperk\"ahler structures.
+We will need this stronger version, so, for completeness, we provide a full proof of Theorem \ref{a0rzh3o6} in \S\ref{wtcqem80}.

-However, the question of whether the orbit type partition of $M\slll{\mu}K$ is a stratification as in the symplectic case was left open in Dancer--Swann's work.
-The main issue is that the arguments used by Sjamaar--Lerman \cite{sja91} to show that the orbit type partition of a symplectic reduction is a stratification is based on the local normal form for the moment map \cite{gui82, mar85}, but there is no hyperk\"ahler equivalent\footnote{Indeed, the local normal form implies the Darboux theorem, so we would have a canonical form describing all three symplectic forms simultaneously and hence they could not carry any local information.
-But the symplectic forms on a hyperk\"ahler manifold determine the Riemannian metric which does carry local information into the curvature.}.
-In this paper, we show that if the $K$-action extends to a holomorphic action of the complexification $K_\C$, then we do get a stratification:
+The question of whether this partition is a topological stratification (Definition \ref{w2ev8mnf}) was left open in Dancer--Swann's work; even the frontier condition was not known.
+The issue is that the arguments used by Sjamaar--Lerman \cite{sja91} in the symplectic case is based on the local normal form for the moment map \cite{gui82,mar85}, which has no hyperk\"ahler equivalent.
+Indeed, the local normal form for the moment map implies the Darboux theorem, so a hyperk\"ahler equivalent would give a local model describing all three symplectic forms simultaneously and hence they could not carry any local information.
+But the three symplectic forms collectively determine the Riemannian metric, which does carry local information: the curvature.
+Nevertheless: